Elasmosauridae: Morphology

 One of the most easily recognizable characteristics of elasmosaurids is their long neck formed by a fairly considerable number of cervical vertebrae, of which a large majority of genera have between 50 and 70.
-The type genus Elasmosaurus and its close relative Albertonectes are the only representatives currently known to have more than 70, precisely 72 and 76 respectively, an unequaled number among all known vertebrates.
+The type genus Elasmosaurus and its close relative Albertonectes are the only representatives currently known to have more than 70, an unequaled number among all known vertebrates.
 In spite of their many neck vertebrae, the necks of elasmosaurids were less than half as long as those of the longest-necked sauropod dinosaurs.
 Additionally, the Aristonectinae subgroup has cervical vertebrae that are wider than they are long, and their necks are therefore shorter than those of other representatives.
 Apart from aristonectines, other elasmosaurids have a longitudinal ridge on the cervical vertebrae which served to anchor the neck musculature.
 One of the identifying features of elasmosaurids is that their shoulder girdle has a large heart-shaped opening located between the coracoids, known as the intercoracoid embayment.
 As with other plesiosaurs, they have swimming paddles made up of very long digits.
 The paddles at the front (the pectoral paddles) were longer than those at the back (the pelvic paddles).
 Since the last tail-vertebrae of elasmosaurids were fused into a structure similar to the pygostyle of birds, it is possible this supported a tail-fin, but the shape it would have had is unknown.